Excerpt from the Academic Programs Catalog.

 Students with a baccalaureate degree will enroll under the Graduate Lifelong Education enrollment status.
 This information is collected as part of the application procedure.
 The degree granting transcript is not required as proof.

-- All students enrolled under the Lifelong Education enrollment status are assessed fees at the Lifelong Education rates.
+- All students enrolled under the Lifelong Education enrollment status are assessed tuition and fees at the Lifelong Education rates.
 These rates are set at a per credit amount.
-There are no additional fees associated with this status (i.e., no late enrollment fees, student taxes, etc).
+There are no additional fees associated with this status (i.e., no late enrollment fees, student taxes, etc.).
 There are surcharges on some online courses.

 - Prerequisites, grading standards, class assignments, and attendance requirements of a course apply to all students in that course including those enrolled under the Lifelong Education enrollment status.